Blonde versus brunette rivalry

-The blonde versus brunette rivalry is a rivalry—whether real, imagined, or fictional—between people with blonde hair and those with black or brown (brunette) hair.
+The blonde versus brunette rivalry is a rivalry—whether real, imagined, or fictional—between people with blonde hair and those with brown (brunette) hair.
 In popular culture and everyday conversation, the words blonde and brunette are used as nouns to refer to women by these two hair colors.
 This supposed rivalry is a common fictional theme in books, magazine articles, film, and television.
-Some have argued that the spectacle of blonde and brunette women engaged in physical fights with each other has been a male fantasy for many years.
+Rachel Reinke proposed that the spectacle of blonde and brunette women engaged in physical fights with each other has been a male fantasy for many years.

 Studies conducted in the Western world have found that dark-haired women are generally considered more attractive than blonde women.
 In East Asia, blonde women are ranked firmly below black-haired East Asian women in the female beauty hierarchy, and blonde women report feeling de-sexualized and masculinized by East Asian beauty standards.
 In one study, 92% of blonde women thought their hair color was the ideal; yet only 32% of heterosexual men considered blonde women the ideal.